kgen-protocol/platform-protocol-api-docs/docs/loyalty-rewards/rewardable-events.md

 DELETE - {{rewards_system_url}}/admin/rewardable-events/c93ff468-7d7b-44f0-9cd9-74d
 ```
 ### Response
-The system will respond to confirm the successful deletion of the specified rewardable event with the status of 204 with no content.
+The system will confirm the successful deletion of the specified rewardable event with a status code of 204, indicating no content.